Aikido is a martial art that originates from Japan.

 The way of harmonising with energy

 Because Aikido harmonises with an attacker’s energy, students learn to exploit relaxation, balance, spatial awareness, and dynamic movement rather than relying on physical strength.
-This opens up more possibilities when dealing with aggression, both physically and mentally.

 The original mindfulness?